Route Planning 101

 Draw Lines

-We recommend using this tool sparingly, because it does not generate cues or snap to roads.
+We recommend using this tool sparingly because it does not generate cues or snap to roads.

 Use Draw Lines to get your route line to go through a short area that doesn't seem to be mappable in our routing engine.
-Parking lots and unmarked streets aren't identified as routeable infrastructure in our underlying map data, so this makes it necessary to add in some of these connectors with the Draw Lines tool.
+Parking lots and unmarked streets aren't identified as routable infrastructure in our underlying map data, so this makes it necessary to add some of these connectors with the Draw Lines tool.

 Control Points

 The white dots, or control points, that appear along the route are used to "pin" the route line in place along your selected path.
-They constrain the route to a specific path, so that when you drag the route, the rest of the route on the other side of the control point remains the same.
+They constrain the route to a specific path so that when you drag the route, the rest of the route on the other side of the control point remains the same.
 You may find that adding or removing control points in strategic places will enable you to move or pin your route along your preferred route.

 • Move a control point: click and drag.